 The rest of Brown’s tale is fiction built around these facts.
 Yet even his purported ‘facts’ are found wanting when scrutinized by historians.
-Most of Brown’s so-called ‘facts’ were lifted from another dubious historical study entitled Holy Blood, Holy Grail, written by Michael Baigent, Richard Leigh, and Henry Lincoln in 1982.
+Most of Brown’s so-called ‘facts’ were lifted from another dubious historical study entitled The Holy Blood and the Holy Grail, written by Michael Baigent, Richard Leigh, and Henry Lincoln in 1982.

 Brown sites the works of several historians (most notably that of Baigent, Leigh and Lincoln) to support the idea that the “Holy Grail” is actually a legend hinting at the truth that Jesus’ bloodline was carried out of the Holy Land by Magdalene with the help of Joseph of Aramathea.
 In the legend, Joseph allegedly caught Jesus’ blood as He hung on the cross in the chalice He had used at the Last Supper.
 This “Grail” has been sought after by historians and religious zealots alike.
 Brown’s novel suggests that da Vinci hid clues to this secret in his painting The Last Supper.